On-campus M.Sc. Program FAQs

 - Will I be offered a teaching or research assistantship?
 Are there fellowships available?

-- We do not guarantee funding for our MS students; however, you are welcome to apply for student positions through the UW website.
-Students do enter our MS program with fellowships.
+- We do not guarantee funding for our MS students; however, if we have available assistantships we will consider our MS students.
+Since a position is not guaranteed, we recommend you budget accordingly.
+You are also welcome to apply for student positions through the UW Hires website.

 - How much can I expect to pay?